albertokabore/datafun-07-ml/README.md

 ```
 .venv\Scripts\Activate

 .\.venv\Scripts\Activate.ps1
 ```

 Verify you see the virtual environment name (.venv) in your terminal prompt.

-6. Install Packages into Active Environment (One-Time, As Needed) Verify your project virtual environment located in .venv is active.
+6. Install Packages into Active Environment (One-Time, As Needed)

+Verify your project virtual environment located in .venv is active.
 If not, activate it.
 You should see .venv in your terminal prompt.
-Use your favorite method to install the necessary packages.

 In the terminal, use `py -m pip install` command(s) to install necessary packages into your active project virtual environment.